sphinx-doc/sphinx/Doc-26/library/os.path.rst

    Split the pathname *path* into a pair ``(root, ext)``  such that ``root + ext == path``, and *ext* is empty or begins with a period and contains at most one period.
-Leading periods on the basename are  ignored; ``splitext.('.cshrc')`` returns  ``('.cshrc', '')``.
+Leading periods on the basename are  ignored; ``splitext('.cshrc')`` returns  ``('.cshrc', '')``.

    .. versionchanged:: 2.6
       Earlier versions could produce an empty root when the only period was the first character.

 .. function:: splitunc(path)